LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 LiftMaster 8550 Elite Series – DC Battery Backup Belt Drive

 The first garage door opener is the LiftMaster 8550, a solid garage door opener from the Premium Series that blends efficiency and durability.
+The model is also known as the 8550w modification.
+In fact, Liftmaster 8550 vs 8550w battle is the battle between one product with variations in the kit.

 It comes with the revolutionary P3 motor that is 75% efficient and quieter than your average engines.
 On the other hand, the Motor Vibration Isolation System (MVIS®) will reduce vibrations so it will not take a toll on your ceiling’s strength.